isc-projects/bind9/doc/arm/reference.rst

 Incoming Zone Transfers
    Information about in-progress incoming zone transfers.

-   This section describes the information, which can be seen in the HTML table about in-progress incoming zone transfers.
-It lists the meaning, units and possible range of values of each column, and the key/attribute/element name (in parentheses) for the JSON and XML output formats.
+   This section describes the information that can be seen in the HTML table about in-progress incoming zone transfers.
+It lists the meaning, units, and possible range of values of each column, and the key/attribute/element name (in parentheses) for the JSON and XML output formats.